refraction-ray/general-notes/lectures/ML in a Nutshell.md

   Another famous type of boosting method is [Adaboost](https://en.wikipedia.org/wiki/AdaBoost).
 This method assign a larger weight on the mislabeled data in the last round to train a new weak learner.
 At the same time, we give each weaker learner a weight for the final vote according to its accuracy.
 See [this post](http://www.csuldw.com/2016/08/28/2016-08-28-adaboost-algorithm-theory/) for more info.

-  Different types of boosting approach can be explained in the same framework of **addition model** with forward stagewise algorithm, the differences come from the different choice of the loss function.
+  Different types of boosting approach can be explained in the same framework of **addition model** with forward stagewise algorithm, the differences come from the different choices of the loss function.

 * Generative vs. Discriminative model